 In general, heating by transforming another form of energy into heat is a very inefficient way to heat your home.
 It is far more efficient to heat your home by bringing in (pumping in) the heat from outside.

 Over the past century, we have been using heat pumps to pump heat from inside our fridge and dump it inside our kitchen.
 The same technology is used to cool homes in the summer.
 An air-conditioner is a heat pump similar to a refrigerator.
 It pumps the heat from inside a building and dumps it outside.
 When running an air conditioner in reverse, you can pump the heat from outside and dump it inside the home.
 A heat pump can dump 2 to 3 times the energy it consumes as heat inside the house.
 The second law of thermodynamics teaches us that the most efficient heat pump is a heat pump which is working reversibly.
 Further, it teaches us that the efficiency of a heat pump is inversely proportional to the temperature difference between the cold and hot heat reservoirs.
+For your heat pump to be most efficient you need to size your heat pumpcorrectly.

 You can receive grant money for the following heat pump options: